dannysmith/taskdn-experiment/README.md

-# React + TypeScript + Vite + shadcn/ui
+# Taskdn Experiments

-This is a template for a new Vite project with React, TypeScript, and shadcn/ui.
+This is a experiment playground to do some UI design for a project and task management app using Shad CN blocks and components.
+React + TypeScript + Vite + shadcn/ui